codess-aus/ai-fundamentals/notes.md

 # More Notes

+Whichever type of resource you choose to create, it will provide two pieces of information that you will need to use it:

+* A key that is used to authenticate client applications.
+* An endpoint that provides the HTTP address at which your resource can be accessed.

+If you create a Cognitive Services resource, client applications use the same key and endpoint regardless of the specific service they are using.

 ### Compute:

 In Azure Machine Learning studio there are four kinds of compute resource you can create: